 The input file format consists in a comma-separated-value file with 25 fields, some of them optional, and whose first line is an header describing the fields.
-The available field are the following, the ones marked with an asterisk are optional and can be left empty by using an empty string:
+The available field are the following, the ones marked with an asterisk are optional and can be left empty by using an empty string: 5.1.
+USERS username: the desired username;

-username: the desired username;
+password: the desired password;